 La Rioja DO

 Campo Viejo Rioja Reserva.
-From the Campo Viejo vineyard, in La Rioja region, you'll find this complex red wine to be an excellent choice.
+From the Campo Viejo vineyard, in the La Rioja region, you'll find this complex red wine to be an excellent choice.
 It is made with 85 percent Temparanillo, 10 percent Graciano, and 5 percent Mazuelo grapes and aged for 18 months in casks of American and French oak.

 This selection underwent an additional 18 months of aging once it was bottled.
 You will notice that it is a bright option among the red Spanish wines.
 It has a delicate balance of red fruits, including cherry, plum, and blackberry along with fantastic wood, cocoa, and coffee notes.